cloudbase/garm/doc/quickstart.md

       --no-create-home garm
 ```

 Adding the `garm` user to the LXD group will allow it to connect to the LXD unix socket.
 We'll need that considering the config we crafted above.
+The recommendation is to use TCP connections to connect to a remote LXD installation.
+The local setup of an LXD provider is just for demonstration purposes/testing.

 Next, download the latest release from the [releases page](https://github.com/cloudbase/garm/releases).